 Christmas really can be the most wonderful time of year.
-Spending time with family and friends, enjoying delicious food, listening to music and sharing presents with one another are just some of the many things that make it so magical.
+Spending time with family and friends, enjoying delicious food, listening to music and sharing presents are just some of the many things that make it so magical.

 With more people around the house, excitement and more things – think presents and decorations – Christmastime can also become a dangerous time of year.

-Nobody wants the season to end up with an accident or tragedy, which is why extra care needs to be taken around the home.
-From supervising children to being careful where decorations are placed, there are plenty of things you can do to reduce the risk and avoid accidents.
+Nobody wants the season to end up with an accident or tragedy, which is why you need to take extra care around the home.
+From supervising children to being careful where you place decorations, you can do plenty of things to stay safe this Christmas.

 Even before you’ve put them up, Christmas decorations can cause accidents and injuries.
 More common than you might first think, 1 in 50 people have fallen out of their loft while getting their decorations down.
 So, if you’re responsible for retrieving the decorations, make sure you’re as careful as possible and always have someone else there in case of an accident.

 We’ve spoken before about the risk of buying fake electrical items and how to avoid them.
 Ensure your Christmas lights conform to regulations to avoid disappointment and disaster.
 Watch out for ‘too good to be true’ sale prices, where the product is coming from, and reviews, and always make sure there is a padlock next to the URL when you’re making a payment online.

 The risk of a fire in the home rises around Christmas time due to the increased use of gas/electric fires, heating and decorations.
 Attaching decorations to lights or placing them near heat sources can result in fires, so keep them well out of the way.